dmadison/ArduinoXInput/README.md

 * 2 Analog Triggers (8 bit)
 * 1 Four-Way Directional Pad (D-Pad)

+For the full list of control names as used in the library, [see the source files](src/XInput.h).

 The library also processes received data, so you can read the status of the controller's 2 rumble motors (8-bit), the assigned player number (1-4), and the index of the current LED animation.
 Data is sent and received automatically over USB.

 ## Compatible Boards